ClementGre/ThreeFingerDragOnWindows/README.md

 ## How to use

-Make sure to disable the "Tap twice and drag to multi-select" behaviour and all of the defaults 3-finger swipe behaviour via ``Touchpad settings`` in windows preferences for the drag to work without interferences.
+Make sure to disable the "Tap twice and drag to multi-select" behaviour and all of the default 3-finger swipe behaviour via ``Touchpad settings`` in Windows preferences for the drag to work without interferences.

-To open the configuration pane, click the ThreeFingerDragOnWindows tray icon on the Windows task bar.
+To open the configuration pane, click the ThreeFingerDragOnWindows tray icon on the Windows taskbar.

 ## Build and Execute